Payoff Personal Loan Review 2023

-For information, you can call Payoff's call center, which is open 13 hours a day on Monday through Friday and 10 hours a day at weekends.
-But you're expected to make applications online.
+You can apply online, but if you need assistance, you can contact Payoff’s call center, which is open 13 hours a day on Monday through Friday and 10 hours a day at weekends.
+But you’re expected to make applications online.

 This is straightforward, with basic questions that should be easy to answer.
 At some point, you’re going to be asked to verify some information with documentary evidence.
 And you’re likely to need:

 - A bank statement or bank credentials to securely link your bank account

 - A driver’s license, passport or state-issued ID to verify your identity

 - Your two most recent pay stubs or most recent tax return if self-employed to confirm your income

 You may be asked for additional documents or information based on your initial application and documents.